WalaaAtiah/can-of-books-backend/README.md

 the application have mongo data base with initial data.render all the books returned using slides.

 5/9/2022 lab 12:
-user to create a book resource in the database or delete one.
+The user can add a book in the database or delete it .

 ## Estimates
 <!-- See below -->